Methodology

 HIGH

-Multiple models agree, core claim elements match, specific documented evidence exists for at least 3 elements.
+Multiple models agree, core claim elements match, specific documented evidence exists for at least three elements.
 Warrants formal attorney analysis.

 MEDIUM